Change bEGINS hERE.

 Follow the stages.

 Each post unpacks a stage of genocide with rigor and raw humanity.
-Through a combination of literary nonfiction and scholarly insight, it presents sensitive and, at times, heart-wrenching accounts of how each stage has unfolded historically in cases of genocide and mass atrocity.
+It combines literary nonfiction with scholarly insight.
+This approach presents sensitive and, at times, emotionally challenging accounts.
+These accounts show how each stage has unfolded historically in cases of genocide and mass atrocity.
+(Note that teachers should ensure students have a base understanding of the Holocaust before engaging with in-depth case studies of other genocides.)

 2